Can Meditation Help with Ehlers-Danlos Syndrome and HSD? A Complete Guide for Beginners

 Alternative Meditation Positions for EDS and hypermobility

-• Dynamic meditation: This can involve gentle, mindful movements, like in the many classes I have on YouTube or The Zebra Club.
-Check out this Parasympathetic class.
+Dynamic meditation: can involve gentle, mindful movements, like in the many classes I have on YouTube or The Zebra Club.
+This Parasympathetic class is a good place to start.

-• Walking meditation: Think of forest bathing, which can involve noticing and paying attention to your environment around you.
+Walking meditation can be as simple as forest bathing, which can involve noticing and paying attention to your environment around you.

-• Using props to get comfortable: Try blankets, pillows, bolsters, eye masks, essential oil diffusers – all good
+Using props to get comfortable.
+Try blankets, pillows, bolsters, eye masks, and essential oil diffusers, which can all help create a sense of ease and safety before you begin.

-• Using guided meditations: these can be really helpful, especially when starting out.
-Follow the voice of someone else.
+Using guided meditations can be really helpful, especially when starting out.
+Following the voice of someone else removes the pressure of directing your own practice.
 I love the wide range of hypermobile meditations on The Zebra Club.

 Breathwork is one of the simplest and powerful tools for nervous system regulation.
 It can help reduce pain signals, anxiety, improve posture over time, and can even help improve POTS and fatigue.